-All funds placed into your HRA account are owned by Yokohama.
-Funding is provided periodically and in amounts determined at the discretion of Yokohama into a hypothetical tax-free account reflecting a bookkeeping concept.
-There are not assets actually set aside for the exclusive purpose of providing benefits to the participants or that are protected from the Company's creditors.
+All funds placed into your HRA account are owned by the Company.
+Funding is provided periodically and in amounts determined at the discretion of the Company into a notional account reflecting a bookkeeping concept.
+There are no assets actually set aside for the exclusive purpose of providing benefits to the participants or that are protected from the Company's creditors.
 Under federal law, you are not permitted to make any contributions to your HRA account, whether made on a pre-tax or after-tax basis.
+However, to the extent COBRA applies, the Plan will accept payments from or on behalf of COBRA Qualified Beneficiaries.